sciencehistory/scihist_digicoll/README.md

 #### Individual asset dependency special handling notes

 * blacklight JS and CSS now comes from the [blacklight-frontend npm package](https://www.npmjs.com/package/blacklight-frontend).
-If you update the blacklight rubygem, you will have to manually make sure to remember to check if a new `blacklight_frontend` npm package is available and update with yarn too!
+If you update the blacklight rubygem, you will have to manually make sure to remember to check if a new `blacklight_frontend` npm package is available and update with pnpm too!
 Letting these get out of sync could be disastrous, and is a somewhat confusing manual process.
   * note we also import selected blacklight.js files, instead of the whole package!
 This could require maintenance on upgrades.
 See `./frontend/javascript/blacklight_setup.js`

 * browse_everything is handled weirdly, with local copy and fork of browse everything assets, and a separte frontend loaded only on admin layout.
 See ./app/frontend/browse_everything/README.md